daniel-stewart/LightSaber/README.md

 I used a [standard battery common for lightsabers](https://www.thecustomsabershop.com/JST-Sony-Li-Ion-18650-37V-15A-3120mAh-PCB-Protected-Rechargeable-Battery-P1451.aspx).

 I bought regular 22mm speakers off the Internet to use for my sound.

+## Chassis
+I've included STL files of the chassis I used to hold the electronics.
+Not the best design in the world, but it worked.